Sandi-hub/Framework_Food_Safety_Investigations/notes/Knowledge Cards/Traceback of Foodborne Disease Outbreaks.md

 	- When the illnesses occurred
 	- Symptoms of the illness

-👎 While DNA fingerprinting is a vita step it is time-intensive
-      secondary source: [@horn] citing *Wilkins, M., Julian, E., Kutzko, K., & Rockhill, S. (2015).
+- [c] While DNA fingerprinting is a vita step it is time-intensive secondary source: [@horn] citing *Wilkins, M., Julian, E., Kutzko, K., & Rockhill, S. (2015).
 Outbreak Investigations (Epidemiology).
 Regulatory Foundations for the Food Protection Professional, 105.*